Exercise Agile Bison puts Airmen’s skill to the test and strengthens interoperability across Europe

-U.S. Airmen assigned to the 435th Air Ground Operations Wing participate in exercise Agile Bison 25-1 at Chièvres Air Base, Belgium; Ramstein Air Base; and Hohenfels, Germany April 10 - 14, 2025.
-This exercise was an opportunity for Airmen to execute events like a static-line airborne jump and off-loading vehicles from a C-130J Super Hercules, strengthening interoperability between the U.S. Army and U.S. Air Force.
-(U.S. Air Force video by Senior Airman Regan Enriquez)
+U.S. Airmen assigned to the 435th Air Ground Operations Wing participate in exercise Agile Bison 25-1 at Ramstein Air Base, Germany, April 16, 2025.
+This exercise provided a training platform to refine tactics, techniques and procedures used in rapid response scenarios.
+It also increased readiness, keeping contingency response teams prepared to be deployed at any time for any purpose.
+(U.S. Air Force video by Senior Airman Olivia Sampson)

 |Date Taken: